-IHACPA has generally focussed on receiver operating characteristic curves (ROC curves) to measure the performance of the HAC and early iterations of the readmissions risk adjustment model.
+IHACPA has generally used receiver operating characteristic (ROC) curves to measure the performance of the HAC and early iterations of the readmissions risk adjustment model.

 However, these metrics do not present the whole picture about the performance of models, due to imbalance in the data.
 That is, the ROC curve metrics alone may not clearly reflect significant changes in model performance where the number of episodes with no subsequent avoidable hospital readmissions is far greater than the number of episodes with an avoidable hospital readmission.
-To account for this, IHACPA has used precision recall curves (PRC) alongside ROC curves in evaluating readmissions risk modelling.
+To account for this, IHACPA has used precision recall curves (PRC), which are more informative that ROC curves on highly unbalanced data, alongside ROC curves in evaluating readmissions risk modelling.